zechtz/cherry-picker/README.md

 *Screenshot showing branch selection with search functionality - coming soon*

 ### 🎯 Smart Commit Detection
-- **Identifies commits in your current branch** that are not yet in the selected source branch
+- **Identifies commits in the source branch** that are not yet in the target branch
 - **Filters by author** to show only your contributions (commits you authored)
 - **Detects merge commits** and already-applied commits with visual indicators
 - **Shows detailed metadata** including date, author, files changed, insertions/deletions
-- **Destination awareness** - commits will be cherry-picked to the selected target branch
+- **Cherry-picks selected commits** from source branch to target branch

 ### 🖱️ Interactive Selection
 - **Individual selection**: Use `Space` or `Enter` to toggle commit selection